Last updated

 Now that you have more pages and a sidebar to customize the navigation for those pages, let's update the look and feel of your project to better reflect your brand.

 One way to customize your project to better reflect your brand is by updating the logo.
-To update the logo, you need to create an images folder, add a logo to the images folder, and add a logo configuration to the redocly.yaml file.
+To update the logo, you need to add a logo image file to your project, and add a logo configuration to the redocly.yaml file.

 Images should be stored in images folders close to the content where they are referenced.
 You can have multiple images folders in your project.
 For this task, we need an images folder at the root of the project.